Babylon Comes to Strike Egypt's Land

 - 46:27-28

-The chapter moves from the heading over the nations, to Egypt's defeat at Carchemish, to the Lord's interpretation of that defeat as His day of vengeance, to the announcement of Babylon's coming invasion of Egypt, and finally to comfort for Jacob amid the judgment of the nations.
+The chapter moves from the heading over the nations, to Egypt's defeat at Carchemish, to the Lord's interpretation of that defeat as his day of vengeance, to the announcement of Babylon's coming invasion of Egypt, and finally to comfort for Jacob amid the judgment of the nations.

 Jeremiah 46 argues that the Lord is sovereign over imperial history, military defeat, national judgment, and covenant preservation.
 Egypt rises in pride like the Nile and trusts in armies, horses, mercenaries, cities, gods, and Pharaoh.
 Yet Egypt's strength collapses because the day belongs to the Lord.
 Babylon's rise does not mean Babylon is ultimate; Babylon is an instrument within the Lord's judgment.
 Egypt's downfall exposes the folly of trusting nations as refuges.
-At the same time, Jacob's comfort at the end shows that the Lord's judgment of His people is different from His judgment of the nations.
-He disciplines Israel with justice but does not abandon His covenant purpose.
+At the same time, Jacob's comfort at the end shows that the Lord's judgment of his people is different from his judgment of the nations.
+He disciplines Israel with justice but does not abandon his covenant purpose.

 Theological logic